sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/index.md

 ## Configuration

-`sg` is configured through the [`sg.config.yaml` file in the root of the `sourcegraph/sourcegraph` repository](https://github.com/sourcegraph/sourcegraph/blob/main/sg.config.yaml).
+Default `sg` behaviour is configured through the [`sg.config.yaml` file in the root of the `sourcegraph/sourcegraph` repository](https://github.com/sourcegraph/sourcegraph/blob/main/sg.config.yaml).
 Take a look at that file to see which commands are run in which environment, how these commands set setup, what environment variables they use, and more.

-To modify your configuration locally, you can overwrite chunks of configuration by creating a `sg.config.overwrite.yaml` file in the root of the repository.
-It's `.gitignore`d so you won't accidentally commit those changes.
+**To modify your configuration locally, you can overwrite chunks of configuration by creating a `sg.config.overwrite.yaml` file in the root of the repository.** It's `.gitignore`d so you won't accidentally commit those changes.

 If an `sg.config.overwrite.yaml` file exists, its contents will be merged with the content of `sg.config.yaml`, overwriting where there are conflicts.
 This is useful for running custom command sets or adding environment variables specific to your work.

 You can run `sg run debug-env` to see the environment variables passed `sg`'s child processes.

-### Examples
+### Configuration examples

 #### Changing database configuration